rick12000/vocalance/docs/developer/services.rst

 Helper Services Architecture
 ----------------------------

-The Iris architecture includes lightweight helper services that provide shared functionality to multiple components, promoting code reuse and separation of concerns.
+The Vocalance architecture includes lightweight helper services that provide shared functionality to multiple components, promoting code reuse and separation of concerns.

 ProtectedTermsValidator
 ~~~~~~~~~~~~~~~~~~~~~~~